picklejar76/kujata/ff7-gltf/README.md

     - see ../tex-tool-0.10/
   - edit config.json to configure your input and output directories
     - see ./config.json
+- Run "node app.js", which translates:
-- Run "node app.js" to translate AAAA.HRC to aaaa.gltf and aaaa.bin
+  - AAAA.HRC (Cloud skeleton) to aaaa.gltf and aaaa.bin
+  - AAFE.A (Cloud standing animation) and uses it as base structure
+  - AAGA.A (Cloud running animation) and adds it as an animation
+- Look at ff7-gltf/viewer/viewer.html for example of how to view in html page
 - Edit app.js to translate other models as desired
 - For help, reach out to the author: picklejar76@gmail.com